testfairy/docs/docs/800_FAQ/950_App_Not_Installed_Android_10.md

 * Delete the app from your device and try again.

 In order to prevent this error in the future, make sure you always sign your consecutive builds with the same signature.
-If changing the signature was intentional, it is recommended the communicate the change with your testers so that they can uninstall the app with deprecated signature before proceeding with the installation.
+If changing the signature was intentional, it is recommended to communicate the change with your testers so that they can uninstall the app with deprecated signatures before proceeding with the installation.

 2. __Device is running out of storage.__

 * Free up some space and try again.

-Installing an APK requires at least twice the space consumed by the package plus total uncompressed space consumed by the app files.
+Installing an app requires at least twice the space consumed by the APK package plus total uncompressed space consumed by the app files.

 3. __Device does not allow installation from unknown sources.__